 The natural gas inlet supply pressure should be 5" to 7" wc.
 (7" wc recommended).
-The LP gas inlet supply pressure should be 11" to 13" wc.
-(12" wc recommended).
-These pressures must be maintained while all other gas fired appliances are operating at maximum conditions.
+This pressure must be maintained while all other gas fired appliances are operating at maximum conditions.

-DO NOT EXCEED 13" WC INLET PRESSURE FOR LP GAS AND 10.5" WC FOR NATURAL GAS.
+DO NOT EXCEED 10.5" WC FOR NATURAL GAS.